Volvopluteus gloiocephalus: Description

-The cap of Volvopluteus gloiocephalus is between 5 and 15 cm in diameter, more or less ovate or conical when young, then expands to convex or flat, sometimes with a slight central depression in old specimens.
+The cap of V. gloiocephalus is between 5 and 15 cm in diameter, more or less ovate or conical when young, then expands to convex or flat, sometimes with a slight central depression in old specimens.
 The surface is markedly viscid in fresh basidiocarps; the color ranges from pure white to grey or greyish brown.
 The gills are crowded, free from the stipe, ventricose (swollen in the middle), and up to 2 cm broad; they are white when young but turn pink with age.
 The stipe is 5–22.5 cm long and 0.7–2.5 cm wide, cylindrical, broadening towards the base; the surface is white, smooth or slightly pruinose (covered with fine white powdery granules).
 The volva is 2–3 cm high, sacciform (pouch-like), white and has a smooth surface.
 The flesh is white on stipe and cap and it does not change when bruised or exposed to air.
 Smell and taste vary from indistinct to raphanoid (radish-like) or similar to raw peeled potatoes.
 The spore print is pinkish brown.

-The basidiospores are ellipsoid and measure 12–16 by 8–9.5 µm.
-Basidia are 20–35 by 7–15 µm and usually four-spored, but sometimes two-spored basidia can occur.
-Pleurocystidia are 60–90 by 20–50 µm with variable morphology: club-shaped, fusiform, ovoid, and sometimes with a small apical papilla.
-Cheilocystidia are 55–100 by 15–40 µm with similar morphology to the pleurocystidia; they completely cover the gill edge.
+The basidiospores are ellipsoid and measure 12–16 by 8–9.5 μm.
+Basidia are 20–35 by 7–15 μm and usually four-spored, but sometimes two-spored basidia can occur.
+Pleurocystidia are 60–90 by 20–50 μm with variable morphology: club-shaped, fusiform, ovoid, and sometimes with a small apical papilla.
+Cheilocystidia are 55–100 by 15–40 μm with similar morphology to the pleurocystidia; they completely cover the gill edge.
 The cap cuticle (pileipellis) is an ixocutis (parallel hyphae wide embedded in a gelatinous matrix).
 Stipitipellis is a cutis (parallel hyphae not embedded in a gelatinous matrix).
-Caulocystidia are sometimes present, measuring 70–180 by 10–25 µm; they are mostly cylindrical.
+Caulocystidia are sometimes present, measuring 70–180 by 10–25 μm; they are mostly cylindrical.
 Clamp connections are absent from the hyphae.